ehhle/clamsap_setup/README.md

 sudo rpm -U clamsap-0.104.3-1.x86_64.rpm

 you should have  /usr/lib64/libclamsap.so and  /usr/lib64/libclamdsap.so which can be used from all SAP VSI versions, e.g. ABAP, NetWeaver etc.

+### SUSE
+ClamSAP on SUSE can installed simply, because there we have a OS level integration.
+See zypper commands, e.g. https://github.com/strehle/clamav_vsi_setup?tab=readme-ov-file#example-setup-for-clamsap-on-sles111215